wp-plugins/jquery-colorbox/readme.txt

 When rendering content, a special colorbox-class is added to linked images.
 The class is then passed to colorbox.

 == Changelog ==

+= 1.1 =
+* fixes critical bug which would break rendering the blog.
+Sorry, was not aware that the plugin would be listed before I tagged the files as 1.0 in subversion...

 = 1.0 =
 * Initial release.